 Grand Forks man charged with running illegal Facebook raffle

 Jul.
-28—A Grand Forks man has been charged with running a Facebook scam that earned him at least several hundred dollars, if not more.
+29—A Grand Forks man has been charged with running a Facebook scam that earned him at least several hundred dollars, if not more.

 Ronnie Steven Marion, 40, made his initial appearance in court this week on charges of fraudulent scheme or technique to cheat or skim over $500.